rnd195/marp-community-themes/theme/neobeam.md

       target: "_blank"
 ---

-The `neobeam` theme is a modern take on the LaTeX beamer.
+The `neobeam` theme by [mikael-ros](https://github.com/mikael-ros/) is a modern take on the LaTeX beamer.
 It contains several color variants and custom syntax for features such as a title page or a three-part footer.

 If you like the `neobeam` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/mikael-ros/neobeam)!